Skip to main content

 The primary source of water for both power stations is Boondooma Dam where Stanwell has an annual water allocation of approximately 30,000 ML.

-Tarong power station water at dusk
+Tarong power station over water at dusk

 Emissions controls